Best Therapy for Panic Disorder: 5 Proven Approaches

 Panic Disorder Is One of the Most Treatable Mental Health Conditions

-Panic disorder affects approximately 6 million adults in the United States each year — about 2.7 percent of the adult population, according to the National Institute of Mental Health.
-It is defined by recurrent, unexpected panic attacks followed by persistent fear of future attacks and significant changes in behavior to avoid them.
+Panic disorder affects approximately 6 million U.S. adults each year — about 2.7 percent of the adult population, according to the National Institute of Mental Health.
+It is defined by recurrent, unexpected panic attacks followed by persistent fear of future attacks and behavioral changes to avoid them.

-The good news is that panic disorder is among the most successfully treated conditions in all of mental health.
-Multiple evidence-based therapies produce high response rates, and many people achieve full remission — meaning they become completely free of panic attacks.
-The key is choosing the right approach and committing to the process.
+The good news: panic disorder is among the most successfully treated conditions in mental health.
+Multiple evidence-based therapies produce high response rates, and many people achieve full remission.
+The key is choosing the right approach.

 80%

-The Five Most Effective Therapies for Panic Disorder
+The Six Most Effective Therapies for Panic Disorder

 1. Cognitive Behavioral Therapy (CBT)